DanieleSgroi/Eachine-EX4/Manuals/readme.md

 In Europe channel 36 is restricted for indoor use only with a maximum transmission power of 200mW (23dBm) E.R.P.

-The upper channel 149 can be used according to Short Range Device (SRD) specification for transmissions up to 25mW (14dBm) E.R.P.
+The upper channel 149 can be used outdoor according to Short Range Device (SRD) specification for transmissions up to 25mW (14dBm) E.R.P.

 ![5GHz Wi-Fi](./5GHz-1024x264.png)